-Years ago my uncle Geoff and I were walking in his orchard, and taking a bite out of a big Satsuma plum he asked me casually, ‘What makes you angry?’
+Years ago my uncle Geoff and I were walking in his orchard.
+Taking a bite out of a big Satsuma plum he asked me casually, ‘Mark, what makes you angry?’

 I knew I was being set up for something but I couldn’t guess what, so I answered, ‘Traffic jams.
 Traffic jams make me angry.’